List of birds of Ecuador: Motmots

 The puffbirds are related to the jacamars and have the same range, but lack the iridescent colors of that family.
 They are mainly brown, rufous, or gray, with large heads and flattened bills with hooked tips.
 The loose abundant plumage and short tails makes them look stout and puffy, giving rise to the English common name of the family.
-Twenty species have been recorded in Ecuador.
+Twenty-one species have been recorded in Ecuador.